-- Motorcycles must have a minimum of one brake on each wheel that is independently operated. - 2.
-In the MotoGP class, carbon brake discs must be one of the permitted sizes for outside diameter, that is: 320 mm and 340 mm.
+- 1. Motorcycles must have a minimum of one brake on each wheel that is independently operated. - 2.
+In the MotoGP class, carbon brake discs must be one of the permitted sizes for outside diameter, that is: 320 mm, 340 mm and 355 mm.

-At certain circuits, for safety reasons, the use of 340 mm carbon brake discs is mandatory for the race, if declared Dry by the Race Director.
+At certain circuits, for safety reasons, the use of either 340 mm or 355 mm carbon brake discs is mandatory for the race, if declared Dry by the Race Director.
 There are no restrictions on brake disc sizes in a race declared Wet.

-The circuit(s) currently listed for mandatory 340 mm brake disc use are:
+The circuit(s) currently listed for mandatory 340 mm or 355 mm brake disc use are:

+- I. Motegi (Japan)

+- II.
+Speilberg (Austria)

+- III.
+Buriram (Thailand)

-- I. Motegi (Japan) - 3.
-In all classes, the proportion of ceramic composite materials in brake discs must not exceed 2% by mass. - Ceramic materials are defined as inorganic, non metallic solids (e.g. Al2O3, SiC, B4C, Ti5Si3, SiO2, Si3N4). - Refer to Art.
+- 3. In all classes, the proportion of ceramic composite materials in brake discs must not exceed 2% by mass.

+Ceramic materials are defined as inorganic, non metallic solids (e.g. Al2O3, SiC, B4C, Ti5Si3, SiO2, Si3N4).

+Refer to Art.
 2.4.3.10.
-4) and 5) for other permitted materials in brake component construction. - 4.
-Motorcycles must be equipped with brake lever protection, intended to protect the handlebar brake lever(s) from being accidentally activated in case of collision with another machine.
+4) and 5) for other permitted materials in brake component construction.

+4. Motorcycles must be equipped with brake lever protection, intended to protect the handlebar brake lever(s) from being accidentally activated in case of collision with another machine.
 Acceptable protection includes the fairing extending sufficiently to cover the brake lever, as viewed from the front.